 The film never really gets judgmental about this kind of creepy commerce — Herzog just shows us one vignette after another, creating a gentle, pastoral tour through an unsettling new marketplace for emotion.

-In a way, it’s another side of the story told in Jessica Hausner’s “Little Joe,” which premiered in Cannes on Friday.
+In a way, it’s another side of the story told in Jessica Hausner’s “Little Joe,” which premiered at the 2019 Cannes Film Festival a few days before “Family Romance, LLC.”
 But Hausner created an over-amped horror film with the story of a flower genetically modified to emit a scent that makes humans happy; Herzog doesn’t over-amp anything, letting us find the disquieting aspects for ourselves.

 “Family Romance, LLC” skips lightly between stories, but Yuichi and Mahiro provide the throughline.
 And while the film doesn’t really have anywhere to go after the first half hour or so, the complications that one would expect do arise eventually.
 “This is going too far, isn’t it?” muses Yuichi to Mahiro’s mom, when he learns how attached the girl has become to him.